Skip Top Navigation Bar

 Immutable String Objects

 There are classes where the data is immutable.
 For example, the String class.
 When you create a String, it is immutable.
-Once we start working with String data more we will see that we are unable to change the value of a String object.
+Once we start working with String data, we will see that we are unable to change the value of a String object.
 We can assign a String variable to a new String that is an adapation of the original value.

-For example, consider a database of students with information about a student: their name, address, parent contact information, course history, and grades.
-For this example, let's say that the name variable holds the student's first and last name.
-Consider this example:
+For this example, let's say the name variable holds the student's first and last name:

 String name = "Jane Johnson";